Business

 The most recent examples of misinformation and disinformation can be seen surrounding the Israel-Hamas war, with false and miscaptioned information circulating the internet, according to Reuters

 Social media helps spread misinformation like wildfire.
-More than half of consumers use social media as news source, yet tweets containing falsehoods are 70% more likely to be retweeted than truthful tweets.
+More than half of consumers use social media as a news source, yet tweets containing falsehoods are 70% more likely to be retweeted than truthful tweets.
 Although social media regulations and account verifications can help, they have little control over what accounts post and what people believe.

-What’s more, the popularity of generative AI tools that can create fake images and videos brings new level of sophistication to the table.
+What’s more, the popularity of generative AI tools that can create fake images and videos brings a new level of sophistication to the table.
 In fact, a recent poll by news outlet Axios found that half of Americans expect misinformation linked to AI to impact the outcome of the 2024 presidential election.

 And while it’s not one person’s job to combat misinformation — news outlets, social media platforms, regulators and consumers should all do their part — there are some tech tools that can help people better identify misinformation.